 - Business Improvement Area Commercial Property Improvement Grant Program for façade improvements within active Business Improvement Areas (BIAs).

-- Office Tenancy Assistance Program, for leasehold improvements to office buildings located within Downtown Hamilton, Community Downtowns, Business Improvement Areas, Mount Hope Gateway and the commercial corridors along Barton Street and Kenilworth Avenue North as identified in the Downtown and Community Renewal Community Improvement Project Area.
+- Office Tenancy Assistance Program, for leasehold improvements to office buildings located within Downtown Hamilton, Community Downtowns, Business Improvement Areas, the Mount Hope/Airport Gateway and the commercial corridors along Barton Street and Kenilworth Avenue North as identified in the Downtown and Community Renewal Community Improvement Project Area.

-- Hamilton Heritage Property Grant Program, for structural/stability work required to conserve and restore heritage features of properties; and the conservation and restoration of heritage features of properties that are designated under Parts IV or V of the Ontario Heritage Act.
-Eligible properties must be located within: Downtown Hamilton; Community Downtowns; Mount Hope Gateway; an active Business Improvement Area within the City of Hamilton; or, be designated under Parts IV or V of the Ontario Heritage Act and located within the lower city between Highway 403 and the Red Hill Valley Parkway and used for commercial, institutional or multi-residential purposes.
+- Hamilton Heritage Property Grant Program, for structural/stability work and the conservation and restoration of heritage features of properties that are designated under the Ontario Heritage Act.
+Eligible properties must be located within: Downtown Hamilton; Community Downtowns; the Mount Hope/Airport Gateway; an active Business Improvement Area; or, be designated under the Ontario Heritage Act and located within the lower city between Highway 403 and the Red Hill Valley Parkway and used for commercial, institutional or multi-residential purposes.

-- The Hamilton Community Heritage Fund (HCHF), provides interest-free loans to a maximum of $50,000 for restoration of heritage attributes on properties designated under the Ontario Heritage Act.
+- Hamilton Community Heritage Fund Loan Program, provides interest-free loans to a maximum of $50,000 for restoration of heritage attributes on properties designated under the Ontario Heritage Act

 Co-ordinator, Urban Renewal Incentives